GrottoPress/shield/docs/08-PASSWORD-RESET.md

    `Shield::PasswordResets::Show` is just a pass-through to avoid leaking password reset tokens to third parties, via the HTTP referer header.

-   It sets the id and token, retrieved from params, in session, and redirects to the route responsible for actual verification.
+   It sets the token, retrieved from params, in session, and redirects to the route responsible for actual verification.

    ---
    ```crystal